owowagency/swiftui-router/README.md

 ### Routers

 Before you are able to use your defined routes, you need to initialise a router.
 Because `Router` is a protocol, multiple implementations (including your own) are possible.
 SwiftUI Router provides the `UINavigationControllerRouter` implementation.

+## Principles

+- A route defines how to perform set-up of the state (if needed) for a given view, and how the view is a product of that state
+- Navigation should be possible both programmatically (e.g. `router.navigate(...)`) and user-initiated (e.g. `RouterLink(to: ...)`)
+- The presentation of a route is decoupled